Evidence that maternal deaths have increased since abortion legalized in Ethiopia: Oxford doctor - LifeSite

 “It is possible that, as in other countries, a disproportionate focus on family planning based on inflated claims of abortion mortality has diverted resources from emergency obstetric care and thereby failed to reduce maternal mortality more significantly.”

-Bishop Robert McElroy is to be made a cardinal in August, despite his inaction on allegations against the notorious ex-cardinal Theodore McCarrick.
+Bishop Robert McElroy (right) is to be made a cardinal in August, despite his inaction on allegations against notorious ex-cardinal Theodore McCarrick.

 SIGN this petition to demand Pope Francis not reward a bishop who failed to report allegations against McCarrick

-The Bishop of San Diego was told about serious sexual wrongdoing by McCarrick in 2016 by psychotherapist Richard Sipe, who had interviewed numerous victims of McCarrick, but McElroy sat on that letter and is now being made a cardinal by Pope Francis.
+The Bishop of San Diego was told about serious sexual wrongdoing by McCarrick in 2016 when psychotherapist Richard Sipe, who had interviewed numerous victims of McCarrick, sent him a detailed letter, but McElroy sat on that information and is now being made a cardinal.

 Appointing him to the College of Cardinals is not only an insult to those who suffered clerical sex-abuse, but also to those who are intent on ridding the Church of such evil.